Bohra Ganesh Temple

-Bohra Ganesh Temple is a very old and famous temple of Lord Ganesh, situated near Mohanlal Sukhadia University in Udaipur.
-Having a standing statue of Lord Ganesh at the center, this temple is visited by thousands of devotees every week.
+Bohra Ganesh Temple is a Hindu temple dedicated to the god Ganesh.
+It is situated near Mohanlal Sukhadia University in Udaipur.

 General

 The Bohra Ganesh Temple is located on the Bohra Ganesh Road, near the Govt.
 Ahad Museum near Dhoolkot area in Udaipur.
-At the center of this temple, there is an east facing idol of the Lord is in a dancing posture.
+At the center of this temple, there is an east facing idol of the god in a dancing posture.
 This temple earns the same respect in Udaipur, as the Moti Dungari temple in Jaipur.